Who Was Frank Sheeran?

 'The Irishman' Movie

-Directed by Martin Scorsese, The Irishman — a film which explores Sheeran's life of crime and his claim of assassinating Hoffa — is set to premiere in late 2019.
+Directed by Martin Scorsese, The Irishman — which explores Sheeran's life of crime and his claim of assassinating Hoffa — premiered at the New York Film Festival in September 2019, before having a limited theatrical run later in the year.
 Along with Joe Pesci and Harvey Keitel, the film stars Robert De Niro as Sheeran and Al Pacino as Hoffa.
 The film is based on Brandt's New York Times best-selling book.

 Inflicted with cancer, Sheeran, 83, died in a Pennsylvania nursing home on December 14, 2003.